 Red Mountain has all the standard facilities and services one will find at the base of a resort, all conveniently compacted into a large day lodge.
 The one bonus is all the amenities are relatively affordable, including rentals, childcare (available by the day, half-day, and hour), and rentals.
 There are a range of cafeteria style options and smaller cafes for lunch options, with a variety of food to suit even the most picky eater (from soups, to sandwiches, burgers, and other goodies).

 The Snowsports School offers a great range of group and private programs for kids, and the beginner lessons include lift tickets and rentals.
-Lesson are available from the age of 3.
+Lessons are available from the age of 3.
 Unfortunately, there are no standard group lesson options for adults other than beginner levels.

 Staying on-mountain is defintely more convenient for families, however, if you require a few more options and access to supermarkets and local restaurants, staying in Rossland is recommended.
 The free resort shuttle from town to the base area is only a 5 minute drive.Search Hotels